Monday, June 23, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

 UniFi account

 You can manage a UniFi console/cloud gateway (or access point) independently from Ubiquiti via its local web user interface, which is accessible at the hardware’s default IP address, often 192.168.1.1.
-The UniFi mobile app can also work in the local mode.
+The UniFi mobile app can also work in local mode.
 However, in this case, built-in Remote Management and other handy features are unavailable.

 Here’s the link to the US networking company’s privacy policy.